OmaStadi makes Helsinki better – do you know what participatory budgeting is?

 Customer and employee at the kiosk.

-OmaStadi provided summer jobs for young people at the Intiankatu kiosk.
+OmaStadi helped provide summer jobs for young people at the Intiankatu kiosk.
 Photo: Paavo Jantunen

 OmaStadi began in 2016 as a resident idea

 OmaStadi is the people of Helsinki’s very own.
-This is because the idea for the participatory budgeting initiative originated from the city’s residents back in 2016, when Helsinki was looking for new ways to encourage citizen participation.
-The City of Helsinki wanted the residents' voice to be heard more strongly in budget planning and decision-making, with the goal to strengthen local participation and ascertain the wishes and needs of the people living in the different districts of the city.
+This is because the idea for the participatory budgeting initiative originated from the city’s residents back in 2016, when Helsinki was looking for new ways to encourage resident participation.
+The goal is for residents' voices to be heard more strongly in budget planning and decision-making, strengthen local participation and learn the wishes and needs of the people living in the different districts of the city.

 The city’s Participation Model and OmaStadi (“MyCity”) were born as a result.
-In the first round of the initiative, which took place in 2018–2019, EUR 4.4 million was allocated for implementation of the residents’ proposals that won the most votes.
-In this first round, 1,273 proposals were submitted, 296 proceeded to the voting stage, and 44 in total were implemented.
+In the first round of the initiative, which took place in 2018–2019, EUR 4.4 million was allocated for implementation of the residents’ favourite proposals.
+In this first round, 1,273 proposals were submitted, 296 proceeded to the voting stage, and 44 were implemented.
 The voting percentage among Helsinki residents in this first round was 8.6.

-The second round in 2021–2022 took place over a longer time period, and the allocation from the city budget was doubled to EUR 8.8 million.
-Residents of the city made 1,463 proposals, of which 396 proceeded to the voting stage, which led to 75 being implemented.
+The second round in 2021–2022 was extended to two years, and the allocation from the city budget was doubled to EUR 8.8 million.
+Residents of the city made 1,463 proposals, of which 396 proceeded to the voting stage.
+Ultimately, 75 of the proposals were implemented.
 The voting percentage in the second round was 8.1.

 Kirsi Verkka speaks into the microphone in front of the screen.